 Recognize Employer Expectations

-Edited by Lor777, Anonymous, Charmed, Ermin and 7 others
+Edited by Lor777, Charmed, Ermin, Lynn and 6 others

 In a job market as competitive as the one we face today, understanding and meeting your employer's expectations is a key to success in any role or industry.
 Specific job-related skills and experience play a role in your chances of landing the job you're applying for.
 It's also common for employers and recruitment specialists to consider an otherwise under-qualified applicant who shows a number of sought-after qualities and a general aptitude to learn and grow.
 Whether you're currently in the job market, or you already have a job and you want to perform your best, these tips may help you to understand, meet and exceed the common expectations of an employer.